mburtless/gloo-mesh/docs/content/setup/community_cluster_registration.md

 ---
-title: "Register clusters"
+title: Register clusters
+menuTitle: Register clusters
-description: Register clusters to be managed by Gloo Mesh
+description: Register one or more clusters to be managed by Gloo Mesh
 weight: 50
 ---